THE TESLA ERASURE (2)

 No wonder there was such outrage over the trumpeted absurdities of Einstein, whether from German scientists or American, French or British.
 The Maxwell-Heaviside equations, the basis of the entirety of electro-magnetic science and technology, absolutely require the existence of the aether, as indeed does the common sense so derided by theoretical physicists: a wave, by definition, cannot propagate through nothing.

 Einstein compensated by inventing the surreal notion of ‘curved space’.
 This concept would appear, prima facie, absurd.
 I know – we’re supposed to say ‘counterintuitive’.
-Tesla, for one, wasn’t buying that mealy-mouthed cover for the new theory’s glaring flaws.
-The grandiloquent Tesla needed to call on none of his famous rhetoric and dismissed it in a single, plain sentence:
+Tesla, for one, wasn’t buying that cover for the new theory’s glaring flaws.
+He needed to call on none of his famous rhetoric and dismissed it in a single, plain sentence:

 “I hold that space cannot be curved, for the simple reason that it has no properties.”